 Aerobics/Group Exercise Instructor

-Aerobics or group exercise instructors are another in-demand position in the field of exercise science, particularly in the gym environment.
+Aerobics or group exercise instructors are another in-demand exercise science position, particularly in the gym environment.

 We’ve all been down to our local gym and participated or seen groups working out together, all following the lead of a super fit individual!
 That’s a group exercise instructor.

-And if you are someone who loves training with people and perhaps leading them, then it might just be your perfect calling in the world of fitness.
+And if you love training with people and perhaps leading them, it might just be your perfect calling in the fitness world.

 Just think about it.
-While leading classes is a large part of a group exercise instructors function, there is so much more that they need to handle on a daily basis.
+While leading classes is a large part of a group exercise instructor’s function, there is so much more than they need to handle daily.

-A group fitness instructor is dealing with clients, assessing their fitness levels (especially new clients), drawing up group fitness training schedules and more every day.
+A group fitness instructor deals with clients, assessing their fitness levels (especially new ones), drawing up group fitness training schedules, and more daily.
 They also need to be excellent motivators, capable of keeping people going not on during an actual class but outside of it as well.

 What Certification Do I Need To Become An Aerobics/Group Exercise Instructor?

-There are a number of certification options for you to consider should you choose to become a group exercise instructor.
+There are several certification options for you to consider should you choose to become a group exercise instructor.